 This comprehensive and unbiased guide is provided by Jacqueline Ma @ Reviews.com.
 Her team analyzed over 3009 dog food formulas to develop the short list of “Top Picks” that follow.

-Given the statistically alarming and rising rate of Canine Cancer today, it is paramount that all Pet Parents take another look at what’s going into Fido’s food bowl.
+Given the statistically alarming and rising rate of Canine Cancer today, and possible links to their diet, it is paramount that all Pet Parents take another look at what’s going into Fido’s food bowl.
 Reviews.com has done considerable homework for dog owners and we are happy to share their research with you, our valued clients:

 High-quality food helps your pup stay active and playful, with a shiny coat, a good appetite and a healthy weight.
 We reached out to nearly 50 experts and dug into more than 3,000 dog food formulas to find the very best.

 While we aren’t veterinarians ourselves, we’re confident all of our recommended brands offer high-quality protein and balanced nutrition.
 From here, your job is to find a formula your dog likes, at a price you’re comfortable with.

 Our Favorite Dry Dog Food Brands and Lines

 - Nutri Life